 The department of Proteomics and Signal Transduction is headed by Prof. Matthias Mann and was established in 2005.
-Matthias Mann is the highest cited German researcher with an h-index of more than 200 and more than 200,000 citations ( google scholar).
-In addition to his group at the Max Planck Institute of Biochemistry, Matthias Mann is the director of the proteomics program at the Novo Nordisk Foundation Center for Protein Research (NNF-CPR) in Copenhagen where he also leads the ( clinical proteomics group).
+Matthias Mann is the highest cited German researcher by his h-index of more than 230 and over 250,000 citations ( google scholar).
+In addition to his group at the Max Planck Institute of Biochemistry, Matthias Mann is the director of the proteomics program at the Novo Nordisk Foundation Center for Protein Research (NNF-CPR) in Copenhagen where he also leads the Clinical Proteomics group ( clinical proteomics group).
 The Mann lab is a leader in the technology and application of mass spectrometry-based proteomics and has been at the forefront of the field for over two decades.
 The core research interests of the group are signal transduction, biomarker discovery and metabolic diseases.
-Another focus is the development of mass spectrometric and proteomic methods for its application in biological and clinical context.
-The group is also developing computer algorithms for automated detection and quantification of peptides.
-Ultimately, our vision is to transfer the proteomics knowledge into clinics for predictive, diagnostic and preventive purposes.
-We are a highly collaborative team and involved in a large number of projects including MICROB-PREDICT, Michael J. Fox Foundation for Parkinson’s Research projects, German-Israeli project (DIP), CLINSPECT-M, Munich Heart Alliance, and Digimed Bayern.
+Another focus is the development of mass spectrometric and proteomic methods for application in biological and clinical contexts.
+The group is also developing computer algorithms for automated identification and quantification of peptides as well as systems biological and clinical knowledge mining.
+Ultimately, our vision is to transfer proteomics knowledge into clinics for predictive, diagnostic and preventive purposes.
+We are a highly collaborative team and involved in several networks including MICROB-PREDICT, Michael J. Fox Foundation for Parkinson’s Research projects, German-Israeli project (DIP), CLINSPECT-M, Munich Heart Alliance, and Digimed Bayern.

 Matthias Mann gives a research lecture at the Nobel Forum at the Karolinska Institute